SBRG/ssbio/docs/instructions/freesasa.rst

 FAQs
 ====

-* How do I cite freesasa?
+* How do I cite FreeSASA?

     - Mitternacht S (2016) FreeSASA: An open source C library for solvent accessible surface area calculations.
 F1000Res.
 5: 189 Available at: http://dx.doi.org/10.12688/f1000research.7931.1

-* I'm having issues running freesasa...
+* I'm having issues running FreeSASA...

     - See the `ssbio wiki`_ for (hopefully) some solutions - or add yours in when you find the answer!